Table of Contents

 There’s another category of people who prefer a drip coffee maker over an espresso and coffee maker combo, people with large families and busy mornings who simply do not have the time to brew their coffee with a french press or with a siphon every day.

-However, if you like being hands-on with brewing coffee and experimenting with variations of the drink, a drip coffee maker is not for you.
+However, if you like being hands on with brewing coffee and experimenting with variations of the drink, a drip coffee maker is not for you.
 In this case we suggest you look for one the best french press coffee maker or best siphon coffee maker we have reviewed.
 They will likely match your preferences better

 The process is pretty much automated and if the machine also includes a grinder, your only job is to press a button and perform some maintenance.